Muphins/butterfly-led-pin_-project-/README.md

 # butterfly-led-pin Project
 Butterfly shaped Hair-pin with RGB LEDs

-This project is born when I wanted to make something special for a gift.
+This project was born out of the desire to make something special for a gift.

 It's a butterfly origami with LEDs stuck under the paper.
-An accelerometer and microcontroller allow annimations that follow the head's movement when the pin is worn.
+An accelerometer and microcontroller allow animations that are driven by the head's movements when the pin is worn.
 It is battery powered.
 The initial goal was to have about 4 hours of autonomy.
-But with the battery I has laying around (100mAh) it lasts approximatly 1.5 hour.
+But with a battery I already had (100mAh) it lasts approximatly 1.5 hour.
 When no movement is detected it transitions itself into sleep mode and can last a little more than a month.

 # Sources